shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 #### COMP3710 - Pattern Analysis 2024
 **Task 8** - Generative model of the ADNI brain dataset using Stable Diffusion.
+**Author:** Liam O'Sullivan (46964173)

 ## Project Overview

 This project implements a Stable Diffusion model for generating brain MRI images, specifically trained on the ADNI dataset.
-The goal is to create a generative model capable of producing realistic brain MRI images, which could potentially be used for data augmentation, research, or as a tool for studying Alzheimer's Disease progression.
+The goal of this project is to create a generative model capable of producing realistic, reasonably clear brain MRI images.
+These could potentially be used for data research or as a tool for studying Alzheimer's Disease progression.

 ## Table of Contents